Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- New Jersey has played 59 games this season with more than 5.5 goals.
+- New Jersey has played 59 games this season that finished with more than 5.5 goals.

-- The Hurricanes have won 60.9% of their games when they've been a moneyline favorite this season (14-9).
+- The Hurricanes are 14-9 when listed as a moneyline favorite this season.

 - The Devils have been an underdog in eight games this season, with four upset wins (50.0%).

-- New Jersey has won six of its 10 games when it is the underdog by -110 or longer on the moneyline.
+- New Jersey has gone 6-4 when sportsbooks have listed them as underdogs of -110 or longer on the moneyline.

 Hurricanes Player Props